microsoft/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 ## Run the recovery script

 > IMPORTANT This tutorial restores databases from geo-redundant backups.
-These backups may not be available for 10-20 minutes after initial database creation.
-Wait for 20 mins from installation of the app before running this script.
+It can take from ten minutes to an hour after initial database creation before these backups are available.
+The script will pause until they are available.

-Now run the recovery script that automates the restore steps described previously:
+Run the recovery script that automates the restore steps described previously:

 1. In the *PowerShell ISE*, open the ...\Learning Modules\Business Continuity and Disaster Recovery\DR-RestoreFromBackup\Demo-RestoreFromBackup.ps1 script and set the following values:
 	* **$DemoScenario = 2, Recover the app into a recovery region by restoring from geo-redundant backups**